A Better Future for Children's Mental Health

 👉 Not require any significant additional funding (as we are not asking for additional sessions just the flexibility to use them differently when required)

-Problems associated with ADHD and (separately) disruptive behaviour disorders (DBDs), like Oppositional Defiant Disorder and Conduct Disorder, are the most common reason children are referred to mental health clinics in Australia.
-These children if not treated and supported effectively, are at higher risk of serious long-term problems, such as substance abuse, unemployment, poor school outcomes, and other mental health concerns - and lead to higher costs to healthcare, education, and justice systems.
+These children - if not treated and supported effectively, are at higher risk of serious long-term problems, such as substance abuse, unemployment, poor school outcomes, and other mental health concerns - and this leads to significantly higher costs to Australian healthcare, education, and justice systems.

-• Australia's NHMRC ADHD Guidelines (2022)
+Australia's NHMRC ADHD Guidelines (2022)

-• The NICE Guidelines for disruptive behaviour disorders (2017)
+The NICE Guidelines for disruptive behaviour disorders (2017)

-• The Australian Psychological Society recommendations for Conduct Disorder (2018)
+The Australian Psychological Society recommendations for Conduct Disorder (2018)

 So what's the issue?